by Maria Barlett

 4 eggs (reserve 2 for stage 3)

 Make beet puree/liquid: Pierce and roast fresh beets ‘til soft, and at point where skins easily peel off.
 Cool, peel and cut beets into ½ inch cubes (good to do this the night before baking!).
-Measure 1 ¼ cup cubed beets and puree in a bender.
+Measure 1 ¼ cup cubed beets and puree in a blender.
 You may add the orange juice to assist in the puree, and then gently blend/whisk together the rest of orange juice, milk, vinegar and 2 eggs.
 Set aside.

 1 cup unsalted butter